ministryofjustice/hmpps-spring-boot-sqs/README.md

 ### Running the test-app

-Running the `test-app` locally can be useful for debugging features provided by this library.
+Running `test-app` or `test-app-reactive` locally can be useful for debugging features provided by this library.

 Start localstack with command: